spiral/docs/core/controllers.md

 Every controller should extend `Spiral\Core\Controller` or any of it's children.

 ##Actions
-Any real controller should contain at least one action and as default action (recommended) (by default `index`).
+Any real controller should contain at least one action and/or default controller action (recommended) (by default `index`).
 The definition of an action is the same as defining public class method:
 ```php
 <?php